Dhar01/MediTrust/README.md

-# medicine-app
+# 🏥 MediTrust

-A medicine e-commerce backend in Go.
+Fast and reliable backend for an online pharmacy, powered by Go and PostgreSQL.

-## SetUp
+## ⚙️ SetUp

 This project uses Go and PostgresSQL.
 Please ensure to set them up before proceeding.